ryantd42/NY-Legislative-Git/2023/A1151B-2023/bill.md

  THE USE OF ANY FEDERAL GRANTS, INCLUDING STATE  OPIOID  RESPONSE  GRANTS AND  SUPPLEMENTAL SUBSTANCE ABUSE PREVENTION AND TREATMENT BLOCK GRANTS, TO SUPPORT SUCH REIMBURSEMENT.
-SUCH REIMBURSEMENT RATES SHALL BE  ESTAB- LISHED BY JANUARY FIRST, TWO THOUSAND TWENTY-FOUR.
+SUCH REIMBURSEMENT RATES SHALL BE  ESTAB- LISHED BY APRIL FIRST, TWO THOUSAND TWENTY-FIVE.
   §  2.
 This  act shall take effect on the ninetieth day after it shall have become a law.
 Effective  immediately,  the  addition,  amendment and/or repeal of any rule or regulation necessary for the implementation of  this  act  on  its  effective  date  are  authorized  to be made and completed on or before such effective date.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02502-04-3
+  LBD02502-06-4